maya-a-iuga/Web-App-DevOps-Project/README.md

 1. **Provider Setup**

-The required provider is called "azurerm" and it is configured with necessary details to authenticate and interact with Azure resources.
+The required provider is called "azurerm" and it is configured with the necessary details to authenticate and interact with Azure resources.
 These details for identification include:
   - client_id
   - client_secret
   - subscription_id